This page is for the current Steel, John Henry Irons

 John Henry Irons is a hero forged from his own making.
 When Superman saved Irons from a fatal fall off a Metropolis skyscraper, he challenged the construction worker to make his life count for something.
 A former weapons engineer for the ruthless AmerTek Company, Irons longed to atone for the deaths his designs had caused.
 For that purpose, he built a suit of exoskeleton armor for himself and assumed the primary alias of Steel.

 Steel was created Louise Simonson and Jon Bogdanove as one of the four contenders for the Superman title during the Reign of the Supermen storyline.
 (The third chapter of the death of Superman saga in the 90s).
-Inspired not only in the Superman mythos but with elements of american folkclore (the John Henry legend), Steel became a permanent presence in the Superman titles since his debut.
+Inspired not only in the Superman mythos but with elements of American folklore (the John Henry legend), Steel became a permanent presence in the Superman titles since his debut.

 Modern Age: New Earth

-As of DC Rebirth, Steel has donned an armor similar to his New Earth Armor, using it to fight crime alongside Natasha and Lana Lang.
+As of DC Rebirth, Steel has donned an armor similar to his New Earth Armor, using it to fight crime in Metropolis alongside his niece Natasha Irons and his girlfriend Lana Lang.

 Major Story Arcs